 Liechtenstein: Law of Offshore

-Liechtenstein is the only civil law jurisdiction which has adopted largely anglo-saxon trust legislation (contained in the PGR Code), although, unlike the common law trust, there is no bar against accumulation of income, nor against perpetuities.
+Liechtenstein is the only civil law jurisdiction which has adopted largely Anglo-Saxon trust legislation (contained in the ‘Law on Persons and Companies 1926’ PGR), although, unlike the common law trust, there is no bar to accumulation of income or to perpetuities.

-A Liechtenstein Trust is set up by a written agreement (Trust Deed) between the trustor (settlor) and trustee(s), or by a written Declaration of Trust by the trustor, matched by a written Acceptance of Trust by the trustee.
+A Liechtensteiner trust is set up by a written agreement (trust deed) between the trustor (settlor) and trustee(s), or by a written declaration of trust by the trustor, matched by a written acceptance of trust by the trustee.
 The legislation in fact does not speak of 'trusts' but of 'trusteeship'.

-The Trust Deed does not have to contain the names of beneficiaries.
-If the Trust Deed is deposited with the Registrar of Trusts, it will not be publicly available, and later instruments (eg naming beneficiaries) will not have to be revealed; if the Trust Deed is not deposited within 12 months, details of the trust must be placed on the public register, comprising:
+The trust deed does not have to contain the names of beneficiaries.
+If the trust deed is deposited with the registrar of trusts, it will not be publicly available, and later instruments (egg naming beneficiaries) will not have to be revealed; if the trust deed is not deposited within 12 months, details of the trust must be placed on the public register, comprising:

 - a description of the trust;